U.S. may increase tariffs after WTO rejects EU claims over Airbus

 Both sides can appeal the latest finding but doing so could place the WTO in uncertain legal territory, experts said.

 The WTO Appellate Body will cease to function after Dec.
-10 due to U.S. blocking of new appointments, leaving a tight deadline to challenge Monday’s ruling.
+10, due to U.S. blocking of new appointments, leaving a tight deadline for a challenge to Monday’s ruling.

-Any appeals launched after that date risk falling into a legal void, while it remains unclear whether the body will be allowed to rule on appeals filed before then.
+Appeals launched after that risk falling into a legal void, and it is unclear if the body will be allowed to rule on appeals filed before then.

-Reporting by Tim Hepher and Philip Blenkinsop; Additional reporting by Andrea Shalal in Washington; Editing by Peter Graff, Giles Elgood and Lisa Shumaker
+Reporting by Tim Hepher and Philip Blenkinsop; Additional reporting by Andrea Shalal in Washington; Editing by Lisa Shumaker and Clarence Fernandez